The Cossack Squat

 3. Toe Down Pulses

 The leg pulse is a fantastic bodyweight leg exercise.
-Place your hands shoulder width apart and brace your abs.
+Place your hands shoulder width apart on all fours and brace your abs.
 Now, activate your glutes as you pulse one leg up and down.
+Repeat!

 This Anabolic Aliens membership will grant you access to workout classes, rehab programs, diet plans, and more exclusive content to help you achieve sustainable success!